3D Cartoon Face Generation with Controllable Expressions from a Single GAN Image: Experiments

 \subsection{Setup}

 \textbf{Datasets and metrics.} We test our method on three cartoon face datasets: Disney \cite{pinkney2020resolution}, MetFaces \cite{karras2020training} and Ukiyo-e \cite{pinkney2020resolution}.
 Disney, MetFaces and Ukiyo-e contain $317$, $1336$ and $5209$ images respectively.
-As these datasets do not have any ground-truth annotations for the 3D shapes, we evaluate the Fr\'echet Inception Distance (FID) \cite{heusel2017gans} and perceptual loss $\Loss_{perc}$ \cite{johnson2016perceptual} on the rendered 2D images from the 3D shapes.
+We evaluate the quality and diversity of the rendered 2D images from the 3D shapes with the Fr\'echet Inception Distance (FID) \cite{heusel2017gans} and perceptual loss $\Loss_{perc}$ \cite{johnson2016perceptual}.
+As these datasets do not have any ground-truth annotations for the 3D shapes, we use the BFM dataset \cite{paysan20093d} to evaluate the 3D reconstruction results.

 \textbf{Implementation details.} We use the StyleGAN2 \cite{Karras2019stylegan2} model to train the cartoon datasets, which is based on the PyTorch implementation\footnote{https://github.com/rosinality/stylegan2-pytorch}.
-We apply the structure loss on the output of the first $n=2$ blocks.
+We apply the structure loss on the output of the first $k=2$ blocks.
 For all of our used datasets, we resize the original images to the resolution of $256$ and train the cartoon StyleGAN model.
 In the latent code manipulation process, we set the initial learning rate as $0.1$ and the learning rate gradually decreases, which is the same strategy as used in \cite{Karras2019stylegan2}.
 For each sample, we optimize it for $10$ iterations to give the $w^*$.
 We adopt the pretrained face embedding model used in \cite{shi2021lifting} for $\Loss_{id}$ and $\Loss_{low}$, which is an ResNet-18 \cite{he2016deep}.
 The structures of $V, L, D, A$ networks are the same as \cite{wu2020unsupervised}.
 Specifically, the depth and albedo networks are built by the encoder-decoder architecture, while viewpoint and lighting networks are implemented with encoders to give regressed results.
 We follow \cite{pan20202d} to implement the GAN inversion encoder $E$, which uses the ResNet \cite{he2016deep} architecture.
 The hyperparamters $\lambda_{low}$, $\lambda_{perc}$, $\lambda_{E}$ and $\lambda_{smooth}$ are set $0.2$, $0.5$, $0.01$ and $0.01$ respectively.
 The hyperparamters are chosen based on the empirical observations during model training.